hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

   <async-backup-count>1</async-backup-count>
   <in-memory-format>BINARY</in-memory-format>
   <eviction-policy>NONE</eviction-policy>
+  <eviction-percentage>25</eviction-percentage>
+  <eviction-threshold-percentage>25</eviction-threshold-percentage>
 </cache>
 ```

+- `backup-count`: The number of synchronous backups.
+Those backups are executed before the mutating cache operation is finished.
+This operation is blocked.
+Its default value is 1.
+- `async-backup-count`: The number of asynchronous backups.
+Those backups are executed asynchronously so the mutating operation is not blocked and finished immediately.
+Its default value 0.
+- `in-memory-format`: It defines the internal storage format.
+For more information please see [In Memory Format](#in-memory-format).
+Default is BINARY.
+- `eviction-policy`: The eviction policy **(currently available on Hi-Density storage only)** is used to define which entries are evicted (removed) from the cache when it is low in space.
+Its default value is `RANDOM`.
+Following eviction policies are available:
+  - `LRU`: Abbreviation for Least Recently Used.
+When `eviction-policy` is set to `LRU`, the longest unused (not accessed) entries are removed from the cache.
+  - `LFU`: Abbreviation for Least Frequently Used.
+When `eviction-policy` is set to `LFU`, the entries that are used (accessed) least frequently are removed from the cache.
+  - `RANDOM`: When `eviction-policy` is set to `RANDOM`, random entries are removed from the cache.
+No information about access frequency or last accessed time are taken into account.
+  - `NONE`: When `eviction-policy` is set to `NONE`, no entries are removed from the cache at all.
 - `backup-count`: The number of synchronous backups.
 Those backups are executed before the mutating cache operation finishes, the operation is blocked, default is 1.
 - `async-backup-count`: The number of asynchronous backups.
 Those backups are executed asynchronously so the mutating operation is not blocked and finished immediately, default is 0.
 - `in-memory-format`: The In Memory Format defines the internal storage format.
 For more information please see [In Memory Format](#in-memory-format).
 Default is BINARY.